pfrenssen/healthmonitor/README.md

 application is healthy, and 503 Service Unavailable if the application is unhealthy.

 The available REST endpoints are documented in [server.http](https://github.com/pfrenssen/healthmonitor/blob/master/server.http).

+## Built-in checks

+### File check

+The file check plugin checks for the existence of a list of files on the server instance.
+If any of the files is missing or empty, the application will be marked as unhealthy.

+It can be configured using the `HEALTHMONITOR_FILECHECK_*` environment variables.